 Moving may impact fermentation, so it is recommended not to bang or tap on the machine.

-Homemade yogurt should be taken out of the body within 3 hours of the timer going off.
+Homemade yogurt should be taken out of the machine immediately after the timer goes off.

 When left alone for a long period of time, it will get sourer and may produce a lot of milk serum.